janjongboom/iot-devfest/README.md

 1. Under 'Downlink', enter some data under 'Payload', select port 15, select 'Confirmed' and click *Send*.
 1. Inspect the logs on the device to see the device receive the message.

-Change the code so that you can control the LED on `LED1` on the board over LoRaWAN.
+If you have an external LED you can control it from the network.
+You **cannot** use LED1 on the F411RE because it interferes with the radio shield.

 ## 8. Getting data out of The Things Network